newmanw/mage-server/docs/domain.md

 ### Mobile Device

 ### Connectivity
-The ability of a mobile device to send and receive data over the internet
+Connectivity refers to the ability of a mobile device to send and receive data over the internet.

 ## Feeds Terms